Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{Far-right Twitter users.}

 We use a manually curated list containing $1,496$ Australian far-right coded Twitter users~\cite{sociologyFriends} and collect their $3,665,809$ most recent tweets using the Twitter API (at most $3,200$ tweets for each user).
 The collected tweets span from \textsf{February 22, 2009} to \textsf{December 9, 2022}.
-These tweets contained $1,827,162$ {\it urls} and among the {\it urls}, $11,643$ articles were also in Google News dataset (\cref{sec:newsmedia}).
+These tweets contained $1,827,162$ {\it urls} consisting of $11,643$ articles in Google News dataset (\cref{sec:newsmedia}).
 We expand the articles by linking to the publishers present in either the Google News or {\it allsides} dataset which results in $215,242$ news articles (\cref{styleovercontent}).
-Then we collected the content of each article using \textit{urllib.parse} Python library\footnote{ \url{https://docs.python.org/3/library/urllib.parse.html}}.
-We successfully downloaded the texts of $155,669$ articles at the end.
+We scraped the content of each article using \textsf{urllib.parse} Python library\footnote{ \url{https://docs.python.org/3/library/urllib.parse.html}}.
+We successfully downloaded the texts of $155,669$ articles at the end because the rest of the links were not available.